 Piripi: He listens well, he picks up well, and as I say his personality will just shine through anyway.

-There are no specific requirements to become a tour guide, as skills are gained on the job.
+There are no specific requirements to become a tour guide, as skills are gained while working.
 However, tour guides can complete on-the-job qualifications such as the National Certificate in Tourism (Tour Guiding).

 Tour guides who drive passengers need special licences

 Tour guides who drive passenger vehicles need to have:

 - a full Class 1, 2 or 4 driver's licence (depending on the size of the vehicle).
 Class 2 and 4 are heavy vehicle licences

 - a 'P' (passenger) endorsement on their licence, which shows they can carry passengers.
 Drivers need to have their full licence for at least two years before they can get the P endorsement.